inachen/PUBS-FitnessGroup/README.md

 ###Description

-Given relative amino acid fitnesses for different perturbations/days in pickles, clusters each sample based on every non-NaN fitness value or on mean values per position.
-Alternatively, epistatic interaction maps can be provided.
-Perturbations are then hierarchically clustered with Ward clustering, and a plot of mean values for each perturbation with the perturbations ordered by similarity is saved.
+Given amino acid fitness matrices (pickles) for different perturbations/days as input files, clusters perturbations.
+First, only matrix items which are real numbers in all matrices are considered, second, distances in "fitness space" are calculated between each matrix, resulting in a distance matrix.
+Alternatively, distances can be calculated between mean fitnesses for each amino acid position.
+Finally, perturbations are hierarchically clustered based on distance matrix.
+The results are visualized as a dendrogram of mean position fitnesses.

 ###Example Usage
 ```bash